romana/docs/Content/advanced/dns.rst

        dig @10.96.0.10 +short romana.kube-system.svc.cluster.local

--  Download this sample `nginx <https://raw.githubusercontent.com/wiki/romana/romana/files/nginx.yml>`__ yaml file and then use following command to create an nginx service with RomanaIP in it:
+-  Download this sample `nginx <https://raw.githubusercontent.com/wiki/romana/romana/files/nginx.yml>`__ yaml file and then use following command to create an nginx service with RomanaVIP in it:

    ::

        kubectl create -f nginx.yml

--  This should create and load nginx service with RomanaIP, which should reflect in the dig result below:
+-  This should create and load nginx service with RomanaVIP, which should reflect in the dig result below:

    ::